Pumpkin Royal Icing Decorations with a How to Video

 - Pipe the center of the pumpkin and allow the royal icing to dry completely.

-- If you’ll notice I didn’t follow the pattern of the template on all of the pumpkins.
+- If you’ll notice I didn’t follow the pattern of the template on all of the pumpkins because I wanted to take the easy road to royal icing pumpkins.
 If you want to add a vine or leaves you can but I find it easier to add the little details once the pumpkin royal icing decoration is placed on the decorated cookies.
 Royal icing decorations are easier to store if you keep them simple so you don’t have to worry about them breaking.

 - Once the royal icing is dry, remove the wax paper from the foam board cut it into smaller pieces so it will be easier to remove the pumpkins.